nicodewet/mvnz/README.md

 #### Background

-The first iteration of building in image used the fastest path to get an image published.
+The first iteration of building an image used the fastest path to get an image published.
 We'll make enhancement in time (there are a number of enhancements that should be made ASAP).

 The exact publishing process: